-- The soil quality issues in the Wellington Region are similar to those found elsewhere in the country. - The majority of soils sampled were suitable for their existing use and were not considered at risk. - Low soil macroporosity under pasture was the most common problem and is probably caused by compaction of soils by cattle treading on it. - There has been marked loss of organic matter from soils under arable crops compared to the same soils in other land uses. - Most of the problems identified are reversible and could be brought about by a change in land management, but recovery of some characteristics will take many years.
+- 4.1 The soil quality issues in the Wellington Region are similar to those found elsewhere in the country. - 4.2 The majority of soils sampled were suitable for their existing use and were not considered at risk.
+Soils at most risk of soil physical deterioration were those under cropping (loss of aggregates) or dairy farming (compaction) - 4.3 Intensively farmed Wairarapa soils were inferior to their Otaki counterparts in terms of bulk density, macroporosity and aggregate stability. - 4.4 Low soil macroporosity under pasture was the most common problem and is probably caused by compaction of soils by cattle treading on it. - 4.5 There has been marked loss of organic matter from soils under arable crops compared to the same soils in other land uses.